 Flaxseed meal provides you with the same nutritional profile as flax seeds themselves.
 The biggest difference is the consistency.
 Flaxseed meal is a useful way to add fiber to a meal, as you can often mix the flaxseed meal in without changing the texture or flavor of your food.

 We've already mentioned many vegetables on this list, and there are plenty of other alkaline vegetables that we haven't talked about at all.
-In fact, most fresh vegetables are alkaline, so you don't need to stress much about vegetables at all.
+In fact, most fresh vegetables are alkaline, and would be great for a vegan diet.

 The main exceptions are black olives and mushrooms, but these foods aren’t technically vegetables anyway.